bvgastel/xmas/design/decision/readme-unittest-tools.md

 # Unit test tools for GUI

+## Modification history

+* 18-12-2014 Guus Bonnema: added history, problem definition and conclusion
+* 15-12-2014 Stefan Versluys: created GUI testtool comment

+## Problem definition

+We need to have regression unit testing in order to be able to do refactoring during development.
+We check testing libraries for C++ for both GUI and non-GUI.

+## Conclusion

+Only `Qt` has feasible GUI facilities which we will use if appropriate.
+We can use `Qt` for non-GUI as well.

+## Detail research

 GUI test tools are very specific, in many cases they only support one platform and aiming to test a specific type of GUI language  such as java, wpf, web...